 It is necessary to implement the Profile in order to prove compliance.
 ISO/TS 19139:2007 is an XML schema implementation of ISO 19115:2003 and can be used to prove partial compliance to ISO 19115:2003 and the S-100 metadata profile.
-IHO has developed additional Schematron rules to enforce the additional restriction for the fileIdentifier element.
+ISO/TS 19139:2007 does not fully implement ISO 19115:2003.
+The XML documents provided by IHO allow full implementation of ISO 19115:2005.
+IHO has also developed XML documents to allow for the implementation of the S-100 Metadata Profile.
+The ISO/TS 19139:2007 XSDs have been used for this implementation.
+HO has developed additional Schematron rules to enforce the additional restriction for the fileIdentifier element.
 Proof of compliance to this profile be via validation of the XML document instances against the ISO/TS 19139:2007 XML Schema Definition (XSDs) and the S-100 Schematron Metadata Rules.

-While the S100_Metadata class specializes the MD_Metadata class, the specialization only involves restricting fileIdentifier from optional to mandatory.
-Therefore the MD_Metadata root element must be used instead of the S100_Metadata for XML instances of S-100 metadata in order to ensure interoperability with ISO standards and software tool.
+While the S100 Metadata class specializes the MD Metadata class, the specialization only involves restricting fileIdentifier from optional to mandatory.
+Therefore the MD Metadata root element must be used instead of the S100 Metadata for XML instances of S-100 metadata in order to ensure interoperability with ISO standards and software tool.